BgeeDB/bgee_web/src/markdown/support/datasets_of_interest.md

 In total, only 50% of samples were kept; these represent a high quality subset of GTEx.
 All these samples were re-annotated manually to specific Uberon anatomy and aging terms.

-The GTEx annotations can be browsed on our raw data interface: [Curated GTEx data in Bgee](/experiment/SRP012682).
+The GTEx annotations can be browsed on our curated data interface: [Curated GTEx data in Bgee](/experiment/SRP012682).

 ### Accessing GTEx data in Bgee